Braised new potatoes

 How does your lifestyle rate?
 If it's good then researchers have found you will have half the risk of Long Covid.

-Regularly enjoying these braised new potatoes would certainly contribute to a high-quality diet; planting, heaping and harvesting them will certainly constitute regular exercise.
+Regularly enjoying these braised new potatoes would certainly contribute to a high-quality diet; planting, heaping and harvesting them will also constitute regular exercise.

 Unpasteurised natural alcoholic beverages